muneer-mansoori/gcs-bucket-cleanup-automation/README.md

 3. Commit your changes (`git commit -am 'Add improvement'`)
 4. Push to the branch (`git push origin feature/improvement`)
 5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/yourusername/s3-gcs-migration/issues).